katholiek-onderwijs-vlaanderen/sri4node/README.md

 An implementtation of SRI (Standard ROA Interface).
 SRI is a set of standards to make RESTful interfaces.
 It defines a number of concepts on accessing and querying resources.
-It defines that every resource should have a JSON schema associated with it.
 More information can [be found here](https://docs.google.com/document/d/1KY-VV_AUJXxkMYrMwVFmyN4yIqil4zx4sKeV_RJFRnU/pub).

 Currently the implementation supports storage on a postgres database.